Mohammad Nasrabadi; Faezeh Berenjkar; Maryam Hashemabadi; Mahdi Askari; Gholamreza Hashemitabar

 Abstract

-Escherichia coli is reported as the most common organism in humams and animals and introduced as a critical priority bacterium due to antibiotic resistance according to World Health Organization.
-The multi drug resistant (MDR) and Extended-Spectrum β-Lactamase (ESBL)-Producing E. coli stains have ...
+Escherichia coli is reported as the most common organism in humans and animals and has been identified as a critical priority bacterium due to antibiotic resistance by World Health Organization (WHO).
+Multidrug-resistant (MDR) and Extended-Spectrum β-Lactamase (ESBL)-producing E. coli strains have ...

 Read More

-Escherichia coli is reported as the most common organism in humams and animals and introduced as a critical priority bacterium due to antibiotic resistance according to World Health Organization.
-The multi drug resistant (MDR) and Extended-Spectrum β-Lactamase (ESBL)-Producing E. coli stains have become a global health challenge worldwide since the related infections are difficult to treat.
-Poultry has been considered as an important reservoir of E. coli, can play an important role in transmitting these strains to humans.
-The objective of this study was to determine the prevalence of ESBL-producing and MDR E. coli isolated from poultry and their association with different phylogroups.
+Escherichia coli is reported as the most common organism in humans and animals and has been identified as a critical priority bacterium due to antibiotic resistance by World Health Organization (WHO).
+Multidrug-resistant (MDR) and Extended-Spectrum β-Lactamase (ESBL)-producing E. coli strains have emerged as a significant global health challenge worldwide due to the difficulty in treating related infections.
+Poultry has been recognized as an important reservoir of E. coli and may play a crucial role in transmitting these strains to humans.
+The objective of this study was to determine the prevalence of ESBL-producing and MDR E. coli isolated from poultry and to investigate their association with different phylogenetic groups.
 The current study was conducted on a collection of 100 E. coli isolates from colibacillosis in poultry.
-Antimicrobial susceptibility testing, ESBL production, the prevalence of ESBL-mediated genes (blaTEM, blaSHV, blaOXA, and blaCTX-M) were assessed and phylogenetic groups were analyzed using the Clermont 2013 and 2019 updated methods.
-The highest resistance was against tetracycline (88%), trimethoprim/sulfamethoxazole (86%), and chloramphenicol (70%).
-Also, the frequency of ESBL-production and MDR was (41%) and (70%), respectively.
-The blaTEM was the most prevalent gene among isolates with a frequency of 48%.
-Phylogroup analysis assigned E. coli isolates to B1 (23%), D (22%), A (10%), G (11%), F (8%), B2 (5%), and C (4%).
-Applying antimicrobial stewardship is critical because the circulation of ESBL-producing E. coli and MDR isolates threatens medicine and veterinary.
-In addition, our results revealed the noticeable prevalence of the novel phylogroup G in poultry for the first time in Iran.
+Antimicrobial susceptibility testing, ESBL production, and the prevalence of ESBL-mediated genes (blaTEM, blaSHV, blaOXA, and blaCTX-M) were assessed.
+Phylogenetic groups were analyzed using both the Clermont 2013 and 2019 updated methods.
+The highest resistance rates were observed against tetracycline (88%), trimethoprim/sulfamethoxazole (86%), and chloramphenicol (70%).
+The frequencies of ESBL production and MDR were 41% and 70%, respectively.
+The blaTEM gene was the most prevalent among isolates, with a frequency of 48%.
+Phylogenetic group analysis assigned E. coli isolates to B1 (23%), D (22%), A (10%), G (11%), F (8%), B2 (5%), and C (4%).
+Implementing antimicrobial stewardship is crucial because the circulation of ESBL-producing E. coli and MDR isolates poses a significant threat to both human and veterinary medicine.
+Furthermore, our results revealed a notable prevalence of phylogroup G in poultry, which is the first report of this finding in Iran.

 Fatemeh Naseri; Gholamreza Hashemitabar; Nasser Mahdavi Shahri; Hossein Nourani; Amin Tavassoli